-Concerted, current, and accessible education and training will be utilized to inform students, parents, and employees about requirements and expectations for resuming operations on-campus during the COVID-19 pandemic.
+Concerted, current, and accessible education and training have been utilized to inform students, parents, and employees about requirements and expectations for resuming operations on-campus during the COVID-19 pandemic.
 This is important so that all members of the UNE community understand the known risks of COVID-19, understand how UNE and each member of the UNE community can help mitigate transmission and exposure, and understand UNE's requirements and expectations.
-All members of the UNE community will be expected to complete an online training program prior to return to campus.
+All members of the UNE community were required to complete an online training program prior to return to campus.

-A COVID-19 signage campaign is underway on both campuses and will consist of the installation of traditional signs, as well as messaging on social media.
-Signage will remind the community members of the importance of their continued adherence to best practices and to reinforce the training they received.
-Signage will also inform the general public of temporarily restricted access to UNE facilities.
+A COVID-19 signage campaign is underway on both campuses and consists of the installation of traditional signs, as well as messaging on social media.
+Signage reminds the community members of the importance of their continued adherence to best practices and reinforces the training they received.
+Signage also informs the general public of temporarily restricted access to UNE facilities.